McAfee Anti-Malware Engine 6300 BETA

 McAfee is pleased to announce the BETA for the McAfee Anti-Malware Engine 6300.
 This will be a new maintenance update to the current Engine 6200.
 The McAfee Anti-Malware Engine is the core component at the heart of the award-winning McAfee Endpoint and Gateway products.
 Using patented technology, the Engine analyzes potentially malicious code to detect and block Trojans, viruses, worms, adware, spyware, and other threats.

-- Enhanced threat landscape coverage with added support for MSIL and AutoIT based malwares
+- Enhanced threat landscape with added support for MPress (LZMAT) and DMG file-type support

-- Several bug fixes, security fixes and performance improvements
+- Several Bug fixes, performance, and security improvements

-The Engine 6200 will be delivered through a throttled update approach expected during January 2021 for all Enterprise ENS and consumer WSS installations that received update via V3 daily DAT updates, with no further action required.
+The Engine 6300 will be delivered through a throttled update approach expected during July 2021 for all Enterprise ENS and consumer WSS installations that receives update via V3 daily DAT updates, with no further action required.

-For VSE installations, non-Windows platforms and OEM customers, the new Engine will be available from the Security Updates page and SDK as an Elective update during mid December 2020.
+For VSE installations, non-Windows platforms, and OEM customers, the new Engine will be available from the Security Updates page and SDK as an Elective update during the end of June 2021.

-The auto-update push to VSE, ENSL, ENSM and other products consuming V2 and MED DATs is expected towards the end of January 2021.
+The auto-update push to VSE, ENSL, ENSM, and other products consuming V2 and MED DATs is expected towards the end of July 2021.

-The existing Engine 6100 will be supported for the first 6 months of this new release until McAfee announces its EOL, however the use of this new release is recommended.
+The existing Engine 6200 will be supported for the first 6 months of this new release until McAfee announces its EOL, however, the use of this new release is recommended.

 We encourage you to participate in this BETA program and provide us your valuable feedback.